 Applicants for the Furman Public Policy Scholarship are required to submit an additional essay (no more than 500 words) with the JD application.
 The essay should explain why they wish to pursue a career in public policy.

 Elizabeth Organ '17 is committed to work on financial regulation and enforcement.
-She currently works as a research analyst at the Dallas Fed, where she has co-authored articles with the president and research director and focused on their "Too Big to Fail" policies.
-A summa cum laude graduate of the University of Texas, Liz earned her BA in Economics.
+She has worked as a research analyst at the Dallas Fed, where she has helped write articles with the president and research director and focused on their "Too Big to Fail" policies.
+A summa cum laude graduate of the University of Texas at Dallas, Liz earned her BS in economics, with minors in finance and political science.

-Riane Harper '17 currently heads a team of foreign service officers implementing US sanctions policy against Iran, and her experience includes negotiations with the Iranians on the interaction between US sanctions policy and the Iranian nuclear program.
+Riane Harper '17 headed a team of foreign service officers implementing US sanctions policy against Iran, and her experience includes negotiations with the Iranians on the interaction between US sanctions policy and the Iranian nuclear program.
 Before that, Riane worked on polling in Afghanistan, Ukraine, Belarus, and Moldova for the State Department, and her findings fed directly into the US review of its approach to Afghanistan in 2010.
-Riane is a a 2009 graduate of Vassar College, with a BA in History.
+Riane is a a 2009 graduate of Vassar College, with a BA in history.